-All of the written content here is freely available and you may download, copy, store or print it: if you do this, please add a note acknowledging it as my work.
-You may not re-upload or republish any of this material on any other website nor use it for any commercial purposes other than teaching it to a class.
+All of the written content here is freely available to teachers and students and you may download, copy, store or print it: if you do this, please add a note acknowledging it as our work.

-Most of the photos and videos on this site are not mine and the copyright belongs to their respective owners.
+Most of the photos and videos on this site are not ours and the rights belong to their respective owners.